 Here's the lowdown on reverse mortgages: what they are, how much you can borrow, and who is a good candidate for one.

 How Does a Reverse Mortgage Work?

 In a reverse mortgage or home-equity conversion mortgage (HECM), you trade some or all of the equity in your home in return for tax-free income from a bank or other lender.
 The lender's payments may be in the form of cash (a lump sum), monthly payments, or a line of credit you can draw on as needed, or any combination of these options.
 Most reverse mortgages are adjustable-rate products.
-However, lenders are beginning to develop fixed-rate and larger-denomination loans.

 The loan doesn't have to be repaid until you die (or sell the home or move out).
 After any of these occurrences, the lender is repaid with interest.
 Whatever is left over goes to you or your heirs.
 If your total withdrawals end up exceeding the value of your home when it's sold, no need to shed tears for the lender; it will probably be protected against loss by Federal Housing Authority (FHA) insurance.
 (Note: One common misconception about FHA-insured reverse mortgages is that the government owns your home -- not true!)

 Reverse mortgages are available to any homeowner over the age of 62 whose mortgage is completely or nearly paid off.
 If the home is jointly owned, both owners must be at least 62.
 Many reverse mortgages don't require a credit or income test.
 However, some do require financial counseling.

 The amount you can borrow is based on your home's value, current interest rates, and your age.
 Also, there are limits to how much of your home's value you can draw out.